Note: This training was originally offered in a semester format in 2017.

 - how to start with the difference already in the room

-Rev. Rob Keithan is a faith organizing and training consultant specializing in reproductive health, rights and justice issues as well as congregational social justice programs.
+Rev. Rob Keithan is the Minister for Social Justice at All Souls UU Church in Washington, D.D.
+He is also a faith organizing and training consultant specializing in reproductive health, rights and justice issues as well as congregational social justice programs.
 His current focus is working on faith engagement with the Planned Parenthood Federation of America.
 He recently served as Director of Public Policy at the Religious Coalition for Reproductive Choice, where he led a program that provides training to religious leaders on offering pastoral care related to reproductive decision-making and loss.
 Previously, Rev. Keithan served as a consulting minister at two Unitarian Universalist congregations and Director of the Unitarian Universalist Association of Congregations Washington Office.

 In addition to leading programs on intercultural communication and conflict resolution, Rob has helped to develop and lead countless programs on advocacy and organizing, and trained hundreds of facilitators to lead the junior high and high school portions of the Our Whole Lives comprehensive sexuality education curriculum.